Create snapshots

 Restore snapshot

-command to restore the files from a snapshot onto the local filesystem.
-You can either use the unique object hash, or provide a snapshot name, in which case rekkord will use the most recent snapshot that matches it.
+Use the rekkord restore command to restore the files from a snapshot onto the local filesystem.
+You can either use the unique object ID, or provide a snapshot channel, in which case rekkord will use the most recent snapshot that matches it.

 export REKKORD_CONFIG_FILE=/path/to/config.ini